School of Earth and Environmental Sciences

 - Faculty: Science

-I am a reader in palaeobiology.
-I work mainly on the palaeobiology of pterosaurs and exceptional preservation of fossil vertebrates.
-I am particularly interested in cretaceous with projects on the dinosaurs of the Isle of Wight and the palaeoecology of the Crato Formation, Brazil.
+I am a Professor of Palaeobiology working mainly on pterosaurs, theropod dinosaurs and exceptional preservation of fossil vertebrates.
+I am particularly interested in the Cretaceous with projects on the dinosaurs of the Isle of Wight, the Kem Kem Beds of Morocco and the palaeoecology of the Crato Formation, Brazil.
+In addition, I work on the vertebrate palaeontology of two Jurassic mud-rock sequences: the Oxford and Kimmeridge clay formations

-- Level 1: Introduction to field techniques.
-Isle of Wight and Dorset
+- Level 4: Introduction to field techniques on the Isle of Wight

-- Level 3: Fossil Lagestätten field trip to Germany
+- Level 6: Fossil Lagerstätten field trip to Germany

 The preservation of fossil soft tissues: mechanisms and palaeobiology